 Meet Author Tori Eldridge

 Before writing, Tori performed as an actress, singer, dancer on Broadway, television, and film in such shows as the original first national company of Cats, The Love Boat, and Final Fantasy: The Spirits Within.
 Born and raised in Honolulu—of Hawaiian, Chinese, Norwegian descent—Tori graduated from Punahou School with classmate Barack Obama.
-Her deep interest in world culture and religions has prompted her to visit nine countries, including Brazil, China, and Japan.
+After living in NYC and Los Angeles, for over 35 years, she now lives and writes from Portland, Oregon.
+Her deep interest in world culture has prompted her to visit nine countries, including Brazil, China, and Japan.
 Tori holds a 5th degree black belt in To-Shin Do ninja martial arts and has taught classes and seminars across the U.S.

 Heritage

-The cultural diversity in Tori’s Lily Wong Series (The Ninja Daughter, The Ninja’s Blade, and upcoming The Ninja Betrayed) stems from her own multi-cultural heritage—a Norwegian father from North Dakota and a Chinese-Hawaiian mother from Maui who met, married, and raised Tori’s sisters in Japan.
-This unusual family melting pot, combined with the amalgamation of Asian-Pacific Islander traditions that make up modern Hawaiian culture, gives Tori a unique perception, deep fascination, and an inclusive appreciation for world culture., which she explores in her upcoming standalone, Dance Among the Flames.
+The cultural diversity in Tori’s Lily Wong Series and her upcoming Ranger Makalani Pahukula Mysteries stems from her own multi-cultural heritage.
+Her Hawaiian-Chinese mother from Maui and her Norwegian father from North Dakota met, married, and raised Tori’s sisters in Japan.
+This unusual family melting pot, combined with the amalgamation of Asian-Pacific Islander traditions that make up modern Hawaiian culture, gives Tori a unique perception, deep fascination, and an inclusive appreciation not only for her own heritage but for world cultures as a whole.
+This photo shows Tori’s Hawaiian-Chinese grandparents, mother, aunts, and uncles.
+Her upcoming novel, Kaua‘i Storm (coming May 20, 2025), features a Native Hawaiian protagonist with a wonderfully diverse and culturally rich ‘ohana.

 Ninja